thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: 'Click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the Select widgets bundle dialog window;'
     2:
         image: /images/user-guide/widgets/overview/add-new-dashboard-3-ce.png
-        title: 'Select widget bundle, for example, "Charts".
+        title: 'Select a widget bundle, such as "Charts".
 To quickly find your desired widget, use the search bar by clicking the magnifying glass icon and entering the widget&#39;s name;'
     3:
         image: /images/user-guide/widgets/overview/add-new-dashboard-4-ce.png
         title: 'Choose a widget, for instance, "Timeseries Line Chart" and click on it to open the "Add Widget" dialog window;'